awaisaziz/LLM_Text2SQL_Query/README.md

 **Table:** Evaluation results of the proposed retrieval-augmented, execution-validated Text-to-SQL pipeline on the first 100 queries from the Spider 1.0 `dev.json` dataset.

-## Extending the baseline

-- Modify `prompt_template.py` to add few-shot demonstrations, schema reformatting, or additional instructions.
-- Enhance `llm.py` to capture latency, prompt/response token usage, or to integrate caching.
-- Add experiments and ablation studies under a new module without touching the core baseline files.

-Contributions are welcome!